anuragK-24/anuragK-24/README.md

 🎓 Bachelor's in Computer Science from **Dayananda Sagar Institutions**, Bangalore
 🌐 Check out my [Portfolio](https://anuragk24-portfolio.vercel.app/) for a complete view of my work

 ---

-Let me know if you’d like to add a "Tech Stack" or "Pinned Projects" section too!
----
 ### Profile Views
 <p align="center">